 A: I started with a Children’s Drama Club when I was very young, and from there did a lot of volunteer community theatre while in school.
 Then I went to a theatre/drama lit program for uni, and from there just started pounding the pavement for an agent and work.
 I had an agent for a while, before he shut down his agency, and then moved into do a lot of background work.
-Most of the work I get now is in webseries; the webseries community is marvelous, and I find that if you are willing to be professional and volunteer yourself for them (I’ve been an actor, yes, but also crew, craft services, script editor, background, etc.) that they will be more willing to help you with your own projects.
+While searching for a new agent, I did some webseries; the webseries community is marvelous, and I find that if you are willing to be professional and volunteer yourself for them (I’ve been an actor, yes, but also crew, craft services, script editor, background, etc.) that they will be more willing to help you with your own projects.

 Q: I have this great idea, can you write it?
 We can split the royalties!

-A: No. Sorry, I hate to be blunt, but I have literally about twenty books/screenplays/comics I need or want to write in the next few years, and I would much rather spend my time writing my own ideas.
-I will wave pom poms and cheer you on as you write your idea yourself!
-However, if you’re interested in paying the ghostwriting fee, then shoot me an email and we can discuss it.
+A: No. I have many books/screenplays/comics I need to, or want to write in the next few years, and I would much rather spend my time writing my own ideas.
+However, if you’re interested in paying the ghostwriting fee to make your book idea a reality, then shoot me an email and we can discuss it.